laserpants/trombone/docs/installation.rst

 To build Trombone you need

+* the PostgreSQL database server, and pg_config (available from libpq-dev in Debian);

+as well as

 * the `Cabal tool <https://www.haskell.org/cabal/>`_  -- a build system for Haskell programs, and
 * a recent version of GHC (`The Glasgow Haskell Compiler <https://www.haskell.org/ghc/>`_).

-Both of these come bundled with `the Haskell Platform <https://www.haskell.org/platform/>`_, which is available for all major operating systems.
+Cabal and GHC come bundled with `the Haskell Platform <https://www.haskell.org/platform/>`_, which is available for all major operating systems.
 This is the recommended installation strategy, unless you have more specific requirements.

 Getting the Haskell Platform
 ****************************